top of page

 Support Thangka Artists

-Yushu Earthquake put thousands of children out of school, and most of them were not fortunate enough to reveice a free education.
-Some of them went for a career as Thangka artists instead.
+Yushu Earthquake put thousands of children out of school, and most of them were not fortunate enough to receive a free education.
+Some of them went for careers as Thangka artists instead.

 Inheriting An Ancient Art Form